World War I film propaganda: Britain

-British efforts in pro-war film production took some time to find their stride as it, unlike Germany, did not realize the potential of film as a means of projecting the nation's official point of view.
+British efforts in pro-war film production took some time to find their stride, as it, unlike Germany, did not realize the potential of film as a means of projecting the nation's official point of view.
 The British recognized early in the war that they needed to target neutral audiences, specifically America, to either get them to join the war or further support the war effort in Britain.
 One of the leading figures in bringing British war films to the U.S. was Charles Urban, the best-known film producer in England at the time.
 He first brought Britain Prepared to the States in early 1916 and The Battle of the Somme in August 1916, both of whose rights were sold to the Patriot Film Corporation.
-Neither achieved the success the British sought, in part because of Urban's and Wellington House's refusal to address Urban's German ancestry or that the films were produced by the British government with the intention of winning over American audiences.
+Neither achieved the success the British sought, in part because of Urban's and Wellington House's refusal to address Urban's German ancestry, or that the British government produced the films with the intention of winning over American audiences.
 This stance changed in November 1916, when the British created the War Office Cinematograph Committee (WOCC), under which the film's official intent was to be known.
 It was absorbed by the Department of Information (DOI) early in 1917.